-The Group retained a 90 percent participation interest in Arctic LNG 2 after closing the transaction; at the same time, the terms of the transaction stipulate that key strategic, operational and financial decisions are subject to unanimous approval by participants.
-As a result of these changes, upon closing the transaction, the Group's control over Arctic LNG 2 was replaced by joint control.
-The Group determined Arctic LNG 2 to be a joint venture and accounts for the investment retained under the equity method.
+The Group retained a 90 percent participation interest in OOO Arctic Transshipment after closing the transaction; at the same time, the terms of the transaction stipulate that key strategic, operational and financial decisions are subject to unanimous approval by participants.
+As a result of these changes, upon closing the transaction, the Group's control over Arctic Transshipment was replaced by joint control.
+The Group determined Arctic Transshipment to be a joint venture and accounts for this investment under the equity method.